Normally low hemoglobin counts

 - Vitamin deficiency anemia

-Diseases and conditions that cause your body to destroy red blood cells faster than they can be made:
+Diseases and conditions that cause your body to destroy red blood cells faster than they can be made include:

 A low hemoglobin count can also be due to blood loss, which can occur because of: